-Here we demonstrated that regional seismic networks can be used to reliably detect moderate to large-size rockslides to distances up to more than 200 kilometers.
-Such seismic networks cover vast areas and record data continuously, and many networks provide data in real-time.
-Thus, they allow for regional monitoring of potentially catastrophic mass movements, and they additionally provide a temporal resolution which is unmatched by classical methods such as remote sensing.
+Here we demonstrated that regional seismic networks can be used to reliably detect moderate- to large-sized rockslides to distances up to more than 200 km.
+Such seismic networks cover vast areas and record data continuously, and many networks provide data in real time.
+Thus, they allow for the regional monitoring of potentially catastrophic mass movements, and they additionally provide a temporal resolution that is unmatched by classical methods such as remote sensing.
 Here we suggest several processing steps to analyze the seismic signal generated by rockslides and show that simple concepts and easy-to-integrate tools already provide reasonable insight into the events.
 This demonstrates that even large datasets may be screened for rockslide data automatically.
-While this shows the potential of regional seismic records to study gravitational mass movements, there is much room for improvements which may strongly increase the quality of the extractable information.
-All processing steps including the event location and characterization were performed completely automatically without intervention of a human analyst.
-In particular no attempt was made to remove outliers or e.g. wrong onset picks, which in some cases greatly reduces the quality of the location result.
-Still, our simplistic approach may be complemented in most of the processing steps to increase the robustness of the results.